 The IPUC comprises commercial buildings under construction which is part of a mixed development project on freehold land.
-The carrying values of the properties as at 30 June 2014 are based on valuation carried out by an accredited independent valuer.
-As at 30 June 2013, the project progress was still at its early stage of development.
-As the fair value of the IPUC could not be reliably determined due to the significant risks which are relevant to the development process, including but not limited to construction and letting risks, the IPUC was measured at cost.
+The carrying values of the properties are based on valuation carried out by an accredited independent valuer.

 IPUC are charged to financial institutions as collaterals for credit facilities granted to the Group as disclosed in Note 35.